 Isn’t it funny how inspiration strikes the most random times?
-I have about 1,393,234 things on my to do list, but I decided to do one little thing and make one little Instagram post…
+I have about 1,393,234 things (give or take 😉) on my to do list, but I decided to do one little thing and make one little Instagram post…

-I posted this photo on Instagram because I was curious about how many people use I.V.F. sentences in the primary grades.
+I posted this photo on Instagram because I wanted to know how many people use I.V.F. sentences in the primary grades.

 Later that week, we had just finished a math lesson.
 For some reason, I.V.F. popped into my head.
 I was feeling brave and thought hey, why not?
 I won’t make my students do anything but watch.
 JUST WATCH.

 I made a big chart on the white board and wrote IVF at the top and they all looked at me funny.

 “I’m going to teach you something nobody taught me until I was 12!
 You know why?
 Because you guys are so SMART that I know you can do this!
 We are going to learn how to write I.V.F. sentences.
 An I.V.F. helps us build a SUPER sentence!

 “I stands for the topic.
 We just did Topic 5, Lesson 3, so I am going to write that down.
 Under V, I have three verbs: tells, explains, describes.
 I’m going to circle explains.
 F stands for finish the thought.
 That is when we summarize the main idea.

 “Since this lesson was about adding ten to double digit numbers using a hundreds chart, I am going to write that.”

 Topic 5, Lesson 3 explains how to add ten to double-digit numbers using a hundreds chart.